-- With the release of these hormones, the parasympathetic nervous system is activated which helps in reducing the sensations of stress, fear and anxiety, creating a feeling of safety and security.
+- With the release of these hormones, the parasympathetic nervous system is activated which helps in reducing the sensations of stress, fear, and anxiety, creating a feeling of safety and security.

 Scientists have affirmed these medicinal properties of weighted blankets:

-- According to a study conducted by Occupational Therapy, 32 adults were using 30 pound of weighted blanket.
+- According to a study conducted by Occupational Therapy, 32 adults were using 30 pounds of weighted blanket.
 63 percent of participants reported lower anxiety, 33 percent reported lowering in electrodermal activity (EDA) and 78 percent chose weighted blanket to feel calm and relieved.

 - In a study published in Australasian Psychiatry, in 2012, individuals suffering from anxiety reported that their stress has been reduced significantly as compared to those who didn’t.